dsccommunity/SqlServerDsc/source/DSCResources/DSC_SqlRSSetup/README.md

 >NOTE: When using the action 'Uninstall' and the target node to begin with
 >requires a restart, on the first run the Microsoft SQL Server Reporting
->Services instance will not be uninstalled, but instead exit with code
+>Services instance will not be uninstalled, but instead exits with code
 >3010 and the node will be, by default, restarted.
 On the second run after
 >restart, the Microsoft SQL Server Reporting Services instance will be
 >uninstalled.
 If the parameter SuppressRestart is used, then the node must